CaballerosTeam/Sort-Naturally-ICU/README.md

   9x 14 foo fooa foolio Foolio foo12 foo12a Foo12a foo12z foo13a # Sort::Naturally
   9x 14 Foo12a Foolio foo foo12 foo12a foo12z foo13a fooa foolio # Sort::Naturally::XS
 ```
-* Due to a significant strain it is not recommended for sorting lists consisting of letters or digits only.
+* Due to a significant overhead it is not recommended for sorting lists consisting of letters or digits only.

 ## SEE ALSO